 EMERGENCY SHELTER provides a refuge for the night, case management, breakfast and dinner, and a shower and laundry services for men and women older than 18.
-Individuals can stay in the Emergency Shelter for up to 60 days.
 Clients may work on goals to focus on finding more suitable housing.
-Contact Zander at 412-345-7148 or Allegheny Link at 1-866-730-2368.
+412-345-7150 or Allegheny Link at 1-866-730-2368.

-BRIDGE HOUSING* is a one-year residential program for men who are transitioning from short-term sheltering to independent living.
+BRIDGE HOUSING* is a six-month residential program for men who are transitioning from short-term sheltering to independent living.
 The program includes one-on-one and group counseling, and case management.
 To learn more.
-Contact Bret at 412-345-7158.
+Contact Allegheny link at 1-866-730-2368.

 FAITH (Families Achieving Independence Through Housing) is a scattered-site permanent supportive housing program for families who have a family member with a physical or mental disability.
 Our case managers work with participants to develop a plan for moving towards self-sufficiency.
 To learn more, contact Allegheny Link to see if you are eligible.
 For general information contact Laila 412-345-7150.

 ORR COMPASSIONATE CARE CENTER* The William and Mildred Orr Compassionate Care Center provides 24-hour shelter and non-medical respite care for adults who are unable to return to their prior housing situation, and are in need of a supportive place to recuperate after being discharged from the hospital.
 To learn more, contact Necolya Wilson at 412-345-7135 *Requires a referral from a counselor or case manager.